DiegoPires/EmoContextSkLearnKeras/README.md

 # Introduction - Emo Context
 This work was proposed in the course "Techniques et applications du traitement de la langue naturelle" (IFT-7022) given on the Université Laval on Fall/2018.

 EmoContext it's a competition proposed to analyse and detecte emotions on conversations.
-Move details about it can be seen [here](https://www.humanizing-ai.com/emocontext.html)
+More details about the competition can be seen [here](https://www.humanizing-ai.com/emocontext.html)

 ## About the project
 This project proposes to test the efficiency of both SkLearn and Keras to make the prediction for the competition.

-Multiple classifiers are created, but with multiple combination of features to evaluate the better one using the training data.
+Multiple classifiers are created, but using multiple combination of features to evaluate the better one using the training data.

 As soon as the best classifiers is find, the later is used to predict the emotions from the conversations of the competition.